facebook/react-native-website/docs/upgrading.md

 title: Upgrading to new React Native versions
 ---

 Upgrading to new versions of React Native will give you access to more APIs, views, developer tools and other goodies.
 Upgrading requires a small amount of effort, but we try to make it easy for you.
-The instructions are a bit different depending on whether you used `create-react-native-app` or `react-native init` to create your project.

 ## Expo projects